freenandes/topo-da-mente/content/note/blot.md

 ![Website screenshot with a grid of photos of gardens.
 Below each a description and on there is also a navigation system that allows you to filter.](../attachment/vsc-paste/blot-240111104526.png)

-Example of a visual-only sketchbook:
+Example of a simple visual-only mural of photos/images that could be a sketchbook:

 ![Website screenshot with a grid of photos of plants.
 The website design is minimal with only some navigation elements to change pagination.](../attachment/vsc-paste/blot-240111104550.png)